gileck/youtube-ai-app/app-guildelines/client-server-communications.md

 5. **Client-Side API Access**:
    - **NEVER call API endpoints directly from client components or pages**
    - **ALWAYS use the client.ts functions to call API endpoints**
+   - **ALWAYS use the apiClient utility from clientUtils for all fetch operations**
    - This ensures consistent error handling, type safety, and maintainability
    - Example of what NOT to do:
      ```typescript